The man behind Keventer

 In an age that had no tankers to carry refrigerated milk cross-country, Edward Keventer shipped live milch cattle at carefully measured intervals, by truck, rail and water.
 He devised a technique for butter making without benefit of refrigeration and later introduced India to pasteurised dairy milk.

 Edward Keventer willingly shared his hard-won knowledge with others, training Government officials as well as would-be entrepreneurs.
 His insights helped the British in their early researches in cattle-breeding and dairy farming.
 He was honoured with a succession of Viceregal Charters as well as a Royal Charter from the King Emperor George V. His counsel was sought even when it was not taken and in poetic justice, those of his ideas the British ignored or actively opposed (such as the dairy potential of the Indian buffalo), bore fruit when independent India embarked on its White revolution, inspired and led by Dr. Verghese Kurien.

 At its peak, his network rivalled a modern-day multinational with operations at Karachi, Lahore, Aligarh, Calcutta, Darjeeling, Delhi and Rangoon.

 The Keventer Brand

-127 years later, the Keventer name still strikes a chord with generations of consumers, expatriates and tourists, in all corners of India and around the world.
+Today, the brand is over 125 years old, yet the Keventer name still strikes a chord with generations of consumers, expatriates and tourists, in all corners of India and around the world.